center-for-threat-informed-defense/security-stack-mappings/docs/scoring.md

 This project provides three different categories: protect, detect and respond, for scoring the effectiveness of a security control's ability to mitigate the threats described in the [MITRE ATT&CK Enterprise matrix](https://attack.mitre.org/matrices/enterprise/).

 Both techniques and (groups of) sub-techniques are scored (consult the [mapping format](mapping_format.md) for how this is represented) with the following guidelines for scoring a technique:
-- If a technique does not support sub-techniques, its score should reflect the control's ability mitigate the behavior described in the _Procedure Examples_ section of the technique's description.
-This ensures that score assessments are grounded in real-world occurrences of the technique.
+- If a technique does not support sub-techniques, its score should reflect the control's ability to mitigate the behavior described in the technique's description.
+The technique's _Procedure Examples_ section should also be reviewed to better understand how adversaries have utilized this technique to ensure that score assessments are grounded in real-world occurrences of the technique.
 - If a technique does support sub-techniques, the aggregate score of its sub-techniques should be included in the technique's score.
     - For example, if the control provides Significant protection for most of the technique's sub-techniques along with its procedure examples, it should be scored as Significant.
     - If it only provides Significant protection for a minority of a technique's sub-techniques, then this should adversely affect the score of the technique, irrespective of how well it mitigates the technique's procedure examples.
 The degree to which the technique's score is affected is left to the discretion of the assessor.